 Academic Suspension Appeal

 You may immediately appeal your suspension if extenuating circumstances exist.
 Extenuating circumstances include factors beyond your control (e.g. family emergency, serious illness, death) and must be documented.
 Appeals due to other circumstances will be reviewed on a case by case basis.
-Instructions for immediate appeal are available at the Office of Academic Support and Advising.
+Instructions for immediate appeal are available through SOAR.

 - If the appeal is approved, you are given one additional semester to raise your cumulative GPA to a 2.0.
 If the appeal is denied, you will remain on academic suspension.